Salary as Radiation protection officer

 Skills as Radiation protection officer

 In addition to soft skills such as communication, flexibility, and teamwork, employers expect a variety of relevant hard skills and abilities for the profession as Radiation protection officer.
-The most important skills include: Radiation , Radiation protection , Medical radiation , Radiation oncology , Radiation Physics , Radiooncology , Radiotherapy , Radiation Protection Ordinance , Radiation protection law .
+The most important skills include: Radiation oncology , Radiooncology , Radiation , Medical radiation , Radiation protection , Radiation Protection Ordinance , Radiation protection law , Radiation Physics , Radioactive medicinal products , Radiotherapy .

 What factors influence your salary as Radiation protection officer?